Player's Review, 12/15/18:

 – Because I read guitar reviews to learn about other instruments

 and the luthiers who made them, I find reviews that gush about particular

-instruments to be boring.
+instruments, using extravagant subjective terms that carry no information except enthusiasm, to be boring.
 I’m pleased that the writer loves their

 and how much is colored by that ‘honeymoon feeling’, especially

 since those reviews rarely seem to have anything to say about the instrument

 that is not superlative.
 So no gushing here, even when there is reason